Use Cases

 Three regulatory frameworks converge on AI agents in financial services, and each demands specific controls:

-• SEC AI Examination Priorities (2025-2026).
+• SEC examination priorities that mention AI and emerging technology.
 The SEC's Division of Examinations added "AI and emerging technology" as a standalone priority for the first time.
 Examiners are looking at how firms use AI in trading, portfolio management, and client communications.
 They specifically flag: whether AI outputs are subject to human review before execution, whether firms have tested AI tools for bias and accuracy, and whether adequate disclosures are made to clients about AI use.
 An AI agent that autonomously executes trades without documented guardrails is a finding waiting to happen.

 • SR 11-7 (Federal Reserve Model Risk Management).
 The Fed's guidance on model risk management was written for statistical models but maps directly to AI agents.
 It requires: effective challenge of model outputs (an independent party must validate results), ongoing monitoring with quantitative thresholds, and a model inventory with documented limitations.
 An AI trading agent is a model.
 Its tool calls are model outputs.
 SR 11-7 requires that those outputs be challengeable, monitorable, and documented.